OSVTAC/project-recommendations/pages/recommendations.md

 and the Department could implement the best suggestions (since the reporter would be open source).

-* Making the reporter open-source would also be inherently useful because it would give the Department the ability to customize and improve the current format, and accept contributions from the public.
+* Making the reporter open source would also be inherently useful because it would give the Department the ability to customize and improve the current format, and accept contributions from the public.